FNNDSC/pl-csv2json/README.rst

     [-a|--addTags <commaSeparatedTags>]
     A comma separated string conatining the list of tags to add in the info section of the output JSON.
 The default included tag is 'PatientID'

-    [-a|--addTags <commaSeparatedTagNames>]
-    A comma seprated string of tags to be included as info.

     [-h] [--help]
     If specified, show help message and exit.